 “Currently titles are only listed as being available in 5.1, but the app only plays sound through our TV instead of through the soundbar.
 We imagine this may either be a compatibility issue, or Disney dialling back bandwidth due to streaming restrictions with the coronavirus outbreak.”

 Netflix, YouTube, Amazon Prime Video and Apple TV Plus have also decided to reduce streaming quality in a selection of European countries, though BT has said that there was no real need for the streaming giants to do so.

 Related: Disney Plus vs Netflix

 “Netflix has reduced its bitrates in reaction to European operators as a whole, not specifically the UK.
-The UK has a very capable core network because UK consumers are more heavily invested in HD streaming video, including live football, Netflix, etc., than many other nations,” a BT spokesperson told Trusted Reviews this week.
+The UK has a very capable core network because UK consumers are more heavily invested in HD streaming video, including live football, Netflix, etc., than many other nations,” a BT spokesperson told Trusted Reviews.

 “So in the UK there isn’t a pressing need to reduce bitrates at the current time, but we are supportive of the move, as clearly the situation is unprecedented and it is common sense to do it.”